eftomi/SheetDefinedFunctionsInExcel/README.md

 ![Projectile model](/images/projectile1.png)

-We would like to use this model in other workbooks, but just its calculation "service" and not the structure itself.
-For that, we expose it as a sheet defined function with two special worksheet functions: ModuleInput() and ModuleOutput().
+We have input values in cells B2 to B5, and projectile motion formulas in cells B7 and B8.
+We would like to use this model in other workbooks, but just its calculation "service" and not the actual structure by itself.
+For that, we expose the model as a sheet defined function with two special worksheet functions: ModuleInput() and ModuleOutput().

+ModuleInput() creates an "input slot", i.e. a cell that will take input values from module calls.
+Besides this, it defines the name of the module, the range of cells where the structure of the module is defined, the name of the input, and input's initial value.

+ModuleOutput() defines the name of the output, the value that should be considered as the result (formula or cell reference), and the name of the module.

+Module names in ModuleInput() and ModuleOutput() functions serve two purposes: (1) they uniquely define a module and (2) they tie inputs and outputs to this module.

 ### Module inputs

-The model will take four arguments - initial speed, angle and altitude, and the time after lounch for which we are estimating the position.
-We define each of the four inputs with  function ModuleInput() which looks like:
+Our "projectile" model takes four arguments - initial speed, angle and altitude, and the time after lounch for which we are estimating the position of the projectile.
+We define each of the four inputs with function ModuleInput() which syntax:

 `=ModuleInput(module_name, module_range, input_name, input_initial_value)`

-- `module_name` is a name for our module.
+- `module_name` is the name for our module.
 Since we can have many modules (many sheet defined functions), it is essential that we distinguish them by unique names.
-- `module_range` is a range of cells where the module is defined.
+- `module_range` is the range of cells where the module is defined.
 - `input_name` is the name of the input argument.
 - `input_initial_value` is the initial value for the input argument.
 This value will be used by our model while we are developing its inner structure and formulas.
-When the model is used, this value is ignored.
+When the model will be used from "outside", this value will be ignored.

 In our case, we can redefine four inputs in cells B2 to B5 as: